SAP-samples/teched2023-DA264/exercises/ex1/README.md

 The exercise is to build a new data view called **"Product Sales Country"** by combining and aggregating the **"Sessions Hits by Country"** and **"Product Sales"** views.
 This involves joining the two views to create a holistic view of the sales data and aggregating it by country to provide insights into product sales trends by location.

-To achieve this, you will need to perform the following steps:
+To achieve this, you will need to perform the following steps (A Step by Step guide to perform the below steps follows this list) :

 1. Create an inner join of the "Product SKU Transactions" and "Product Sales" data to combine the two views and create a comprehensive view of the sales data
    >HINT: you need to map following attributes: DATE, Product_SKU, transaction_id